htqin/awesome-model-quantization/README.md

 ## Our_Team

-Our team is part of the DIG group of the State Key Laboratory of Software Development Environment ([SKLSDE](http://www.nlsde.buaa.edu.cn/)), supervised Prof. [**Xianglong Liu**](http://sites.nlsde.buaa.edu.cn/~xlliu/).
+Our team is part of the DIG group of the State Key Laboratory of Software Development Environment ([SKLSDE](http://www.nlsde.buaa.edu.cn/)), supervised Prof. [Xianglong Liu](http://sites.nlsde.buaa.edu.cn/~xlliu/).
 The main research goals of our team is compressing and accelerating models under multiple scenes.